stolostron/rhacm-docs/security/create_iam_policy.md

 Complete the following steps to view your IAM policy:

-1. View details for.
-specific IAM policy by running the following command:
+1. View details for specific IAM policy by running the following command:

    ```
    kubectl get iampolicy <policy-name> -n <namespace> -o yaml